 - Asoko 【あそこ】 – meaning “there” (and implies mutual understanding and knowledge) but depending on the context can refer to the sexual organs.

-- Atashi 【あたし】 – A contracted form of “Watashi” that is commonly used by girls to say “I”
+- Atashi 【あたし】 – A contracted form of “Watashi” that girls commonly use to say “I.”

 - Baba 【ばば】 – An insulting way to say, old lady.
 Pops up often in anime and television shows.
 It is almost always used ironically.